Objectives and hypotheses

 Patients with acute syndesmosis rupture (isolated or combined), suitable according to the study protocol, will be randomized to the two different treatment options (screw fixation or TightRope®).

 Syndesmosis reduction will be assessed using CT/3D imaging intraoperatively with ISO C 3D or CIOS Spin (Siemens Healthineers GmbH, Erlangen, Germany) as a part of our standard procedure.

 6 Months after the initial treatment, the patients will receive an additional gait analysis and a MRI in the follow-up examination at our outpatient clinic.

 The study protocol was conducted according to the Declaration of Helsinki and approved by the local ethical committee of our hospital (S-454/2017).
 Furthermore, it was registered at the German Clinical Trials Register (DRKS00013562).

 This study is a registered, clinical, prospective, randomized, controlled, single-center, two-arm, parallel group trial with a one-year follow-up, carried out at a level 1 trauma center.

 Inclusion and exclusion criteria

-Patients older than 18 years who suffer from acute syndesmosis rupture and who are undergoing surgery for a syndesmotic rupture at our Center for orthopedics and trauma surgery will be included in this study after giving their informed consent.
+Patients older than 18 years who suffer from acute syndesmosis rupture, both isolated and in combination with fractures of the lateral malleolus (Weber C and Maisonneuve fractures) and who are undergoing surgery within 8 days for a syndesmotic rupture at our Center for orthopedics and trauma surgery will be included in this study after giving their informed consent.